ember-codemods/ember-native-class-codemod/transforms/ember-object/README.md

 ## Usage

 ```
-npx ember-es6-class-codemod ember-object path/of/files/ or/some**/*glob.js
+npx ember-native-class-codemod ember-object path/of/files/ or/some**/*glob.js

 # or

-yarn global add ember-es6-class-codemod
+yarn global add ember-native-class-codemod
-ember-es6-class-codemod ember-object path/of/files/ or/some**/*glob.js
+ember-native-class-codemod ember-object path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output